Fujifilm X100F vs Leica M8

 It is notable that the X100F offers wifi support, while the M8 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the M8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M8 was succeeded by the Leica M9.
+Both the X100F and the M8 have been discontinued, but can regularly be found used on eBay.
+The M8 was replaced by the Leica M9, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X100F or the Leica M8 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.